Terminal Bliss

-Terminal Bliss is a 1992 film directed by Jordan Alan and starring Luke Perry.
+Terminal Bliss is a 1992 film directed by Jordan Alan and starring Luke Perry in his first lead film role.

 Premise

 Two adolescent children of wealthy parents deal with the emotional travails of spoiled youth by indulging in self-destructive behavior including drugs, parties, and teenage sex.
 Friends John (Luke Perry) and Alex (Timothy Owen) deal with issues of betrayal involving Alex's girlfriend Stevie (Estee Chandler).